fast-af/fast-checkout-woocommerce/README.md

 [![Login to WordPress admin dashboard](https://www.dropbox.com/s/pqq1tab5m1ex9ds/01-WordPress-admin-login.png?raw=1)](https://www.dropbox.com/s/pqq1tab5m1ex9ds/01-WordPress-admin-login.png?raw=1)

-*Tip: You must have admin access in order to install and remove plugins.*
+*Tip: You must have WordPress admin access in order to install and remove plugins.*

 #### Navigate to Plugins, Add New
 In the left hand sidebar of your WordPress admin dashboard, hover over Plugins, then click Add New.